ska-sa/spead2/doc/tut-send-1.rst

 We can see that the first heap contains the descriptors we set.
 All the heaps contain a timestamp and some sample data (not fully shown).
-At the end we see some :doc:`statistics <recv-stats>`; these are mostly useful for diagnosing performance issues.
+At the end we see some :doc:`statistics <recv-stats>`.
+Don't worry if you don't understand them all; some of them are only intended to help developers or advanced users diagnose performance bottlenecks.